92green/unmutable/README.md

 - Immutable data.
 - You can pick your cherries.
 Only import the functions you need.
 Lightweight!
 - It *is* transparent when dealing with Immutable.js and non-Immutable.js objects.
   - Pass in plain objects and arrays and you will receive plain objects and arrays back out.
-Even data that is a mix of plain collections and Immutable.js collections work.
+Even data that is a mix of plain collections and Immutable.js collections will be preserved, and deep operations like `getIn()` will traverse Immutable.js and non-Immutable.js objects with no issue.
 - Functional-programming-flavoured usage.
   - Bonus point-free style programming! **Very fine!**
-- Desiogned to work very well alongside Immutable.js.
+- Designed to work very well alongside Immutable.js.

 Unmutable.js is bad because:
 - No exotic data types.
 Disappointment.
 You can still use Immutable.js if you want nice things like Seqs and Records.